Cable Links, Annuli and Sutured Floer homology: Preliminaries on Sutured, Link and Knot Floer Homology

 \section{Preliminaries on Sutured, Link and Knot Floer Homology}

-In this section we review aspects of Sutured Floer homology which will be relevant in later sections.
+In this section we review aspects of sutured Floer homology which will be relevant in later sections.
 We refer the reader to~\cite{juhasz2006holomorphic} and~\cite{juhasz2008floer} for details.

-A \emph{sutured manifold} is a $3$-manifold $Y$ with boundary a collection of tori whose boundary contains a collection of \emph{sutures}.
-Here a suture is an embedded 1 manifold in $\partial Y$, which is homologically non-trivial in $\partial Y$.
-These manifolds were first studied by Gabai~\cite{gabai1983foliations}.
+A \emph{balanced sutured manifold} is a pair $(Y,\gamma)$ where $Y$ is a $3$-manifold such that each component of $Y$ has non-empty boundary and each component of $\partial Y$ contains a component of the \emph{suture}, $\gamma$.
+Here a suture is a (perhaps disconnected) embedded 1-manifold in $\partial Y$ which separates $\partial Y$ into two pieces of equal Euler characteristic. $Y$ is also required to satisfy some orientability conditions, see~\cite[Definition 2.1]{juhasz2006holomorphic} for details.
+This definition is due to Juh\'asz~\cite[Definition 2.2]{juhasz2006holomorphic}.
+A more general version of sutured manifolds were first studied by Gabai in the context of taut foliations~\cite{gabai1983foliations}.

-Sutured Floer homology is an invariant of sutured manifolds defined by Juhasz~\cite{juhasz2006holomorphic}.
+Sutured Floer homology is an invariant of sutured manifolds defined by Juh\'asz~\cite{juhasz2006holomorphic}.
 Sutured Floer homology decomposes as a direct sum along relative $\spin^c$ structures.
-Sutured Floer homology behaves nicely under sutured manifold decompositions.
-See~\cite{juhasz2008floer} for details.
+It behaves nicely under \textit{sutured manifold decompositions}, see~\cite{juhasz2008floer} for details.
+While sutured Floer homology and the other Floer theoretic invariants we study in this paper can be defined with coefficients in $\Z$, in this paper we take all coefficients to be in the field of two elements, $\F$, for simplicity.
+We note also that the pairing theorem for immersed curves \cite[Theorem 1.2]{hanselman2023bordered}, which we shall use in a couple of places, has only been proven with coefficients in $\F$.

 We will be interested in a number of special cases of sutured Floer homology.
 The first of these is \emph{Link Floer homology}, which was originally due to Ozsv\'ath-Szab\'o~\cite{HolomorphicdiskslinkinvariantsandthemultivariableAlexanderpolynomial}.
 Link Floer homology can be thought of as the sutured Floer homology of a link exterior with pairs of meridional sutures.
 We call the $\spin^c$ grading on link Floer homology the \emph{Alexander grading}.
-If $L$ is an $n$-component link the Alexander grading can be thought of as $\Z^n$ valued, or indeed as $H_1(X(L))$ valued.
-Link Floer homology detects the Thurston Norm of a link exterior, see~\cite{ozsvath2008linkFloerThurstonnorm} for a precise statement.
+If $L$ is an $n$-component link the Alexander grading can be thought of as an affine lattice over $\Z^n$ or indeed over $H_1(X(L))$.
+Link Floer homology detects the Thurston norm of a link exterior, see~\cite[Theorem 1.1]{ozsvath2008linkFloerThurstonnorm} for a precise statement.